-We make software the way mycelium moves through a forest floor: slow, lateral, opportunistic.
+We make software the way mycelium moves through a forest floor: slow, lateral, opportunistic, and specialized.

-Every parameter is a microclimate.
+The practice of discovery is valuable.
+Uniqueness is created by friction.
 We do not believe in presets.

 A tool should retain a private life.
-Some behaviors are reserved for the listener.
+Some behaviors are reserved for the listening, creative mind, not the seeing, rational mind.

 The boundary between two systems is where the most unusual species live.
 We work there.